dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsGettingStartedGuide.md

 > If you have the latest version of R downloaded but RStudio still shows an older one, use [this guide to help you switch to the version of R you need](https://bioinformatics.ccr.cancer.gov/docs/rtools/R%20and%20RStudio/2.6_switching_r_version/).

-You will also need to install Git, which is version control software.
-You can download this directly from the [Git for windows website](https://gitforwindows.org/).
-Once the installer has started, follow the instructions as provided in the Git Setup wizard screen until the installation is complete.

 ### Step 2 - Clone the repository

 The code for the dashboard is stored in [a repository on GitHub](https://github.com/dfe-analytical-services/lsip_dashboard).